 IPA also includes the Analysis Match feature that discovers other IPA Core Analyses with similar (or opposite) biological results as compared to yours, to help confirm your interpretation of the results or to provide unexpected insights into underlying shared biological mechanisms.
 Analysis Match matches your analysis against other analyses you have created (in your Project Manager) as well as thousands of other human and mouse expression analyses curated from public sources.
 This “analysis-to-analysis” matching is based on shared patterns of Canonical Pathways, Upstream Regulators, Causal Networks, and Diseases and Functions.

-IPA is available to the Washington University community for an annual license cost of $3,220 per named user.
+Reach out to Marcy Vana at email@example.com for information on the IPA license cost for Washington University researchers.
 The license year runs from November to November, and license costs can’t be prorated.

 - Web-based, license via Becker Library – IPA Registration